dotnet/AspNetCore.Docs/aspnet/web-forms/overview/data-access/advanced-data-access-scenarios/adding-additional-datatable-columns-cs.md

 After completing the Configure Data Source wizard, Visual Studio will automatically add a BoundField or CheckBoxField to the GridView for each of the data fields returned by the method.
 One of these data fields is `PriceQuartile`, which is the column we added to the `ProductsDataTable` in Step 1.

 Edit the GridView s fields, removing all but the `ProductName`, `UnitPrice`, and `PriceQuartile` BoundFields.
 Configure the `UnitPrice` BoundField to format its value as a currency and have the `UnitPrice` and `PriceQuartile` BoundFields right- and center-aligned, respectively.
-Finally, update the remaining BoundFields `HeaderText` properties to Product , Price , and Price Quartile , respectively.
+Finally, update the remaining BoundFields `HeaderText` properties to Product, Price, and Price Quartile, respectively.
 Also, check the Enable Sorting checkbox from the GridView s smart tag.

 After these modifications, the GridView and ObjectDataSource s declarative markup should look like the following: